Milestone-Proposal:Parametron, 1954

 Historical Impact of Parametron Computer

-Several commercial computers using parametrons were also available.
+Despite the relatively short period of time while parametron enjoyed success, these computers were sold in the market.
 A detailed list of these commercial computers is shown in Appendix 1.

 What obstacles (technical, political, geographic) needed to be overcome?